 "Miss Granger, I hope that thunder is not aimed at me, or I will be quite disappointed," The old Ley Line Walker sternly said, simply adjusting her glasses.
 She was one of the village's strongest spellcasters, and a very trusted collaborator of King Ar'tuu, as well as Hermione's absolute idol in many ways.
 The young girl apologized and led Minerva toward Kingsley's room.
 The man luckily just awoken.

 "Hi, Minerva," The warrior said, rubbing his head while she sat down next to him.
 "Glad to see you again."

 "Same to you, Kingsley.
 I imagine you're still pretty sore after….whatever happened, but I must ask you to explain the events that led to your return."

 Kingsley nodded.
 "I planned to tell it as soon as I could anyway," He said.
-"Vitious and I, after several weeks of searching, came across a meeting organised by the quite powerful Gargoyle Lord.
+"Vitious and I, after several weeks of searching, came across a meeting organised by a quite powerful Gargoyle Lord.
 We found out much more than we expected.
 Gargoyle was dealing with very powerful mercenaries, demons, and other creatures I wasn't able to identify.
 Vitious hid us with his best stealth spells, but they still sensed our presence.
 We set fire to an entire forest in hope to escape, but Vitious still had to stay behind so that I could return here."

 "VITIOUS IS DEAD?!"
 Hermione screamed, starting to cry.
 Kingsley lowered his head, still ashamed for being unable to help the old teacher but he did resume his story under the eye of Minerva, who was barely less shocked by the news.